juanfonsecaLS1/netvis-trafficflows/README.md

 ![](README_files/figure-commonmark/unnamed-chunk-10-1.png)

-Improving the definition of the line-width scale
+We can fine-tune the line-width scale to get a better output.

 ``` r
 edinburgh_AADT |>